amiv-eth/amivapi/docs/Admin_Guide.md

 ## LDAP

-manage.py offers two functions to trigger ldap imports.
+manage.py offers a functions to trigger ldap synchronization.

-If you want to import new users to the api, enter

-    python manage.py ldap_import -n=500

-Where -n=500 specifies the max. number of imports.
-You can of course change this or omit it entirely (in this case the default value will be loaded from the config)

-If you want to update users in the database, enter

-    python manage.py ldap_update -n=100
+    python manage.py ldap_sync

-Where again the -n option can be used to ignore the config values.
+This imports all users missing from ldap to the api and updates existing users